video-annotator/pythonvideoannotator/docs/source/modules/export-videos.rst

 Export videos
 =======================================

-This module allow the user to generate new videos with the annotations drawn directly in the image.
+This module allows the user to generate new videos with the annotations and the object's paths or contours directly drawn on the video.

+To use the module, first open the **"Modules"** tab and choose the **"Export Videos"** module.
+Then, for each tab, choose the settings accordingly to what you want to include in the generated video.
+Each tab is explained in detail further down this page.

+After going through every tab, choose the directory you want to save the video in by clicking the **"Open"** button on the bottom right side and then write the name you want the video to have in the **"Output file name"** textbox.
+Finally, clicking **"Export Video(s)"** will generate the video.

+.. note:: You can preview the generated video by double clicking the video you selected and then clicking on the *'Play'* button under the video player

 .. image:: /_static/modules/exportvideos-module.png

+|

 ------------------------
 Tabs